A1234l/Final-CSP-Project/main2_updated_again.md

       const mouseX = e.clientX - rect.left;
       const mouseY = e.clientY - rect.top;

-      // Find the vertex that is within 5 pixels of the mouse release const snappedVertex = graph.vertices.find((vertex) => {
+      // Find the vertex that is within 10 pixels of the mouse release const snappedVertex = graph.vertices.find((vertex) => {
         const distance = calculateDistance(vertex, { x: mouseX, y: mouseY });
-        return distance <= 5;
+        return distance <= 10;
       });

       if (snappedVertex) {
         // Connect the line to the snapped vertex by adding them as adjacent vertices selectedVertex.addAdjacent(snappedVertex);
         snappedVertex.addAdjacent(selectedVertex);
+        selectedVertex.connected = true;
+        snappedVertex.connected = true;
       }

       // Redraw the canvas with the updated graph and remove the mouse move and mouse up event listeners drawGraph(graph);
       canvas.removeEventListener("mousemove", handleMouseMove);
       canvas.removeEventListener("mouseup", handleMouseUp);

+      // Check if all vertices are connected const allVerticesConnected = graph.checkAllVerticesConnected();
+      console.log("All vertices connected:", allVerticesConnected);
     }

     // Create a graph and add vertices